 19 Useful Tips for Visiting Uzbekistan

-When I received my invitation from the World Influencer Congress to visit Uzbekistan and attend their inaugural conference, the first thing I did was open up Google and do a quick search.
-I’ve heard of a few of the other ‘stans before, but wasn’t quite familiar with Uzbekistan.
+When I received my invitation from the World Influencer Congress to visit Uzbekistan and attend their inaugural conference, I first opened up Google and did a quick search.
+I’ve heard of a few of the other ‘stans before but wasn’t quite familiar with Uzbekistan.
 While researching, I learned that Uzbekistan is a Central Asian nation most known for its ornately decorated mosques, mausoleums, and other sites connected to the ancient Silk Road.
-My curiosity to explore lesser-known destinations and my love for unique architecture and history was enough to get me to happily accept the invitation so I could experience the country for myself.
-In this travel guide, you’ll learn how to prepare for your visit with 19 useful tips for visiting Uzbekistan.
+My curiosity to explore lesser-known destinations and my love for unique architecture and history was enough to happily accept the invitation so I could experience the country for myself.
+In this travel guide, you’ll learn how to prepare for your visit with 19 valuable tips for visiting Uzbekistan.

 Getting to Uzbekistan